interledger-deprecated/ilp-plugin-virtual/README.md

 ```

 # ILP Plugin Payment Channel Framework

+The plugin payment channel framework includes all the functionality of
+`ilp-plugin-virtual`, but wrapped around a [Payment Channel
+Backend](#payment-channel-backend-api).
+A payment channel backend includes
+methods for securing a trustline balance, whether by payment channel claims or
+by periodically sending unconditional payments.
+The common functionality, such
+as implementing the ledger plugin interface, logging transfers, keeping
+balances, etc. are handled by the payment channel framework itself.

 ILP Plugin virtual exposes a field called `MakePluginVirtual`.
 This function
 takes a [Payment Channel Backend](#payment-channel-backend-api), and returns a